bacionejs/byte-armada/README.md

 I tried to fit cats into the game by making the spaceships look like cat's heads, but it looked really bad and I couldn't figure out another way to fit cats into a space shooter so I gave up.

-Also, as a beginner, I tend to have one simple concept in mind and I don't add any depth to my games which players expect.
+Also, as a beginner, I tend to have one simple concept in mind and I neglect to add any depth to my games which players expect.
 Maybe in the future I will cover that.

 It seems I've been too focused on trying to make a simple version of all the games that I've liked in the past.
 For example, Alto ([Bike](https://github.com/bacionejs/bike)), DoodleJump ([FURBALL](https://github.com/bacionejs/furball)) , and strategy (this game).
 My only odd one is [Jazz](https://github.com/bacionejs/cat) which was merely a desire to make an initial foray into a high-fidelity character animation.
 Hopefully next year I'll have an original game that's not inspired by anything.
 Except there is one game I still want to replicate, and that is a first-person vector style tie-fighter...and Unblock, one of my favorite simple games.